field

 - A physical or virtual location for the input of information in the form of symbols.

-- A concrete section in a form which is supposed to be filled with data.
+- A section of a form which is supposed to be filled with data.

 - The form has fields for each element of the customer's home address and shipping address.